takelwerk/takelage-var/README.md

 ## Ansible Python API

-The takeltest plugin provides four main pytest fixtures (and a couple of command line, environment variables and helper fixtures):
+The pytest-takeltest plugin provides four main pytest fixtures (and a couple of command line, environment variables and helper fixtures):

 - *testpass* – exposes the ansible